Aller au contenu

 Réputation sur la communauté

-7. Dragon's Lair Limited Edition: https://mega.nz/folder/HoZSCL6S#fgXN5-FMnWTSd0vCUd8ETw Dragon's Lair Limited Edition - Restored: https://mega.nz/folder/OlARAY4Q#cOzmwdxRxVe0SCRfKnWjtQ đŸŽžïž Frame and Duration Verification File Duration (s) Frame Count Frame Rate DLE-NTSC-Side1.mkv 1853.318 55544 29.97 fps DLE-NTSC-Restored.mpg 1853.318 55544 29.97 fps File Display Aspect Ratio Sample Aspect Ratio Active Pixels Visible Image DLE-NTSC-Side1.mkv 4:3 (≈1.33) 352:413 760 Full analog scan captured DLE-NTSC-Restored.mpg 4:3 (≈1.33) 8:9 720 Same image, mathematically resized I captured the Dragon’s Lair Limited Edition (2002) LaserDisc directly to an uncompressed YUV4MPEG2 (.y4m) master using a high-quality capture chain.
+10. IN SIMPLE WORDS: You can download DLE-NTSC-Side1.mkv and its WAV audio file, both sourced directly from the original LaserDisc.
+These are the highest-quality extracts available and can (and must) be used for any restoration work.
+Because the quality of the original footage is limited, a restored version, DLE-NTSC-Restored.m2v with its OGG audio file is also available.
+This edition has been enhanced to improve the overall quality and is fully compatible with Hypseus.
+IF YOU WANT THE DETAILED OVERVIEW: 😎 Dragon's Lair Limited Edition: https://mega.nz/folder/HoZSCL6S#fgXN5-FMnWTSd0vCUd8ETw Dragon's Lair Limited Edition - Restored: https://mega.nz/folder/OlARAY4Q#cOzmwdxRxVe0SCRfKnWjtQ đŸŽžïž Frame and Duration Verification File Duration (s) Frame Count Frame Rate DLE-NTSC-Side1.mkv 1853.318 55544 29.97 fps DLE-NTSC-Restored.m2v 1853.318 55544 29.97 fps File Display Aspect Ratio Sample Aspect Ratio Active Pixels Visible Image DLE-NTSC-Side1.mkv 4:3 (≈1.33) 352:413 760 Full analog scan captured DLE-NTSC-Restored.m2v 4:3 (≈1.33) 8:9 720 Same image, mathematically resized UPDATE: Removed the first 157 frames from DLE-NTSC-Restored.m2v.
+The restored version now works correctly with Hypseus.
+Make sure you include DLE-NTSC-Restored.ogg, as well as dle21.txt and lair.txt.
+I captured the Dragon’s Lair Limited Edition (2002) LaserDisc directly to an uncompressed YUV4MPEG2 (.y4m) master using a high-quality capture chain.
 The raw file header reads: YUV4MPEG2 W760 H488 F30000:1001 It A352:413 C444p16 XCOLORRANGE=LIMITED This means the footage was recorded at 760×488 resolution — the full NTSC active image, preserving the entire analog scan area beyond the standard 720×480.
 The frame rate is 29.97 fps (30000/1001), interlaced top-field-first, exactly matching the LaserDisc’s NTSC cadence.
 The most important detail is the C444p16 format, which indicates 4:4:4 chroma sampling at 16-bit precision per channel.
 This means every pixel contains full color information with no chroma subsampling (unlike 4:2:2 or 4:2:0 formats).
 While the original LaserDisc signal itself is effectively limited to about 4:2:2 color bandwidth, capturing in 4:4:4 ensures that no additional loss or rounding occurred during digitization.
 I also used broadcast-safe limited range (16–235), consistent with NTSC standards, and retained the interlaced field structure, which keeps motion and transitions authentic to the original arcade timing.
 This approach provides an archival-grade digital master, ideal for future restoration or color correction.
-From this .y4m file, I later created lossless FFV1 and visually lossless MPEG-2 versions for compatibility and distribution.
+From this .y4m file, I later created lossless FFV1 and visually lossless MPEG-2 (.m2v) versions for compatibility and distribution.

 ×